 Mr. Kwok obtained a Bachelor of Science in Building Construction & Management degree from the University of Reading in the United Kingdom in July 1984.
+He also a fellow member of Hong Kong Institute of Construction Managers.

-Mr. Ko Chun Hay Kelvin (高浚晞) ("Mr. Ko"), aged 58, is our Chief Executive Officer, executive Director and company secretary.
+Mr. Ko Chun Hay Kelvin (高 後晞) ("Mr. Ko"), aged 59, is our Chief Executive Officer, executive Director and company secretary.
 He was appointed as an executive Director since 26 October 2016 and was appointed as Chief Executive Officer since 9 August 2019.
 Mr. Ko is responsible for the formulation of business development and financial management strategies of our Group.